kubesphere/website/content/en/blogs/aws-kubernetes.md

 ## Create a Cluster

-Run the following command to create a cluster.
+Run the following command to install Kubernetes on AWS:

 ```
 ./kk create cluster -f config-HA.yaml
 ```

-> If a message is displayed indicating that contrack is missing, run the `sudo apt-get install conntrack` command to install contrack.
+> If a message is displayed indicating that conntrack is missing, run the `sudo apt-get install conntrack` command to install conntrack.

 ## Check the Deployment Result